 Children sent here for a night were often never the same, as they whispered about things crawling upon their legs and arms in the cold night.
 And those tales came only from the children that survived to emerge unbitten and unfrozen from the darkness.
 There bodies intact if not always their minds.
 Not all the children were so lucky for even this imitation of survival.

-The earthen floor was gritty and scratched at Christina’s legs as she scooted through the dark until she felt Sara’s warm leg.
+The earthen floor was gritty and scratched at Christina’s legs as she scooted through the dark until she felt Sara’s warmth.
 Sara jerked and cried out at Christina’s touch and pulled away.

 “T’i’ cheł chkhuyenis” Christina whispered to Sara.